gchure/phd/src/frontmatter/abstract.md

 to temperature variation, thermodynamic models can remain powerful tools to draw predictions of gene expression in different physiological contexts.

-\hspace{10mm}Finally, in Chapter 5, we explore physiological adaptation and cellular decision making where it counts -- in the survival of cells to environmental insults.
+Finally, in Chapter 5, we explore physiological adaptation and cellular decision making where it counts -- in the survival of cells to environmental insults.
 We turn our focus beyond transcriptional regulation and consider the relationship between osmotic shocks, the abundance of